wavefrontHQ/wavefront-sdk-java/README.md

 ## Send Data to Wavefront

- Wavefront supports different metrics types, such as gauge, counters, delta counter, histograms, traces, and spans.
+ Wavefront supports different metric types, such as gauges, counters, delta counters, histograms, traces, and spans.
 See [Metrics](https://docs.wavefront.com/metric_types.html) for details.
 To send data to Wavefront using the `WavefrontSender` you need to instantiate the following:
  * [Metrics and Delta Counters](#Metrics-and-Delta-Counters)
  * [Distributions (Histograms)](#Distributions-(Histograms))
  * [Tracing Spans](#Tracing-Spans)